Skip Menu

 Common Secondary Injuries

-Figure 3 Figure 3.
-Farmers using prostheses: (left) modified wrench to avoid secondary injuries; (right) do not allow the prosthesis to become entangled.
+Figure 3.
+Farmers using prostheses: (left) modified wrench to avoid secondary injuries; (right) the type of prosthesis that will limit entanglement.

 Preventing Secondary Injuries